Things To Know Abouts Terrapin Wetsuits Materials

-In the Elastomeric Industry (the companies that manufacture rubber for all its various uses), the technically correct term for closed cell sponge rubber is expanded rubber.
-The cells are like individual balloons, holding gas and not allowing moisture to pass through as long as the cell wall has not burst.
-The chemical compound for sponge may be the same as for solid rubber (like O rings and gaskets).
-To create the sponge cells, the raw compound is mixed with a "chemical blowing agent”.
+In the Elastomeric Industry (the companies that manufacture rubber for various uses), the technically correct term for closed cell sponge rubber is expanded rubber.
+The cells are like individual balloons, holding the gas and not allowing moisture to pass through as long as the cell wall has not burst.
+The chemical compound for expanded rubber may be the same as solid rubber (like O rings and gaskets).
+There are three types of rubber used in wetsuits: either Latex Natural Rubber (NR), synthetic rubber neoprene made from isobutylene (BR), and synthetic polychloroprene made from limestone/calcium carbonate (CR).
+The solid rubber compound is mixed with a "chemical blowing agent" to create the sponge cells.
 Under the heat and pressure of the forming process, this additive decomposes and mixes with the rubber compound and generates nitrogen or CO2 gas (depending on the compound used).
-As this reaction is occurring, the mixed batch is placed into an oven and allowed to expand into a bun from 2″ to 4″ thick.
-The bun of closed cell sponge rubber is then aged and sliced into sheets.
+As this reaction is occurring, the mixed batch is placed into an oven and allowed to expand into a bun whichich is then aged and sliced into sheets.
 These sheets are the basis of ALL modern neoprene wetsuits.

 So what is open cell sponge rubber?
-In the Elastomeric Industry, it is expanded rubber that is designed specifically to be lightweight and rebound completely after compression.
+In the Elastomeric Industry, it is expanded rubber designed specifically to be lightweight and rebound completely after compression.
 This type of sponge rubber is typically used for sound deadening or absorption, not wetsuits.

-- Insta-Dry is a 3-stack laminate: skin outer surface on sponge/laminated to nylon/laminated to sponge with a slick-coated inner surface.
+- Insta-Dry is a 3-stack laminate: outer skin surface on sponge/laminated to nylon/laminated to sponge with a slick-coated inner surface.
 The nylon fabric in the center gives a layer that the stitching can hold into.

 Polartec & Dive Skins

 Terrapin does not provide stock dive skin material.
 We are happy to make stitching repairs on your dive skin or rash guard, but for a new garment, we recommend the way-cool skins at www.DiveGoddess.com.

-Care and Feeding of your new Terrapin Wet Suit or Water Sport Accessory:
+Care and Feeding of Your New Terrapin Wet Suit or Water Sport Accessory